 - Eco-Friendlier – Although not 100% eco-friendly, hybrid cars produce fewer carbon emissions than normal fuel cars as they use less fuel thanks to the electric motor.

 - No Range Anxiety – When comparing an all-electric car to a petrol car, many people experience range anxiety which is the worry that the electric car’s battery will not provide a large enough range for their journey; leaving them stranded on the side of the road.
-With a hybrid car, you don’t have to worry about the battery range because there is always the internal combustion engine to provide power – you just have to make sure it is filled with fuel.
+With a hybrid car, you don’t have to worry about the battery range because there is always an internal combustion engine to provide power – you just have to make sure it is filled with fuel.

 Cons of a Hybrid Car: